TizenTeam/tau/tau/docs/guide/source/index.md

 !danger
 Example for profiles
-TAU Profiles (mobile, tv, wearable) have differences, so some of the examples will not have preview buttons for specific profiles.
+TAU Profiles (mobile, TV, wearable) have differences, so some of the examples will not have preview buttons for specific profiles.

 ## Where to get it